Azerbaijani oil prices surge to new heights

-BAKU, Azerbaijan, March 14.
-The price of Azerbaijan’s Azeri Light crude at Italy’s Augusta port, on a CIF basis, moved up by $3.52, or 3.3%, on March 13 from the previous level, coming in at $109.10 per barrel, a source in the oil market told Trend.
+BAKU, Azerbaijan, March 19.
+The price of Azerbaijan’s Azeri Light crude at Italy’s Augusta port, on a CIF (Cost, Insurance, and Freight) basis, moved up by $9.63, or 8.9%, on March 18 from the previous level, coming in at $117.79 per barrel, a source in the oil market told Trend.

 Azerbaijan’s 2026 state budget is based on an average oil price of $65 per barrel.